huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ## `huggingface_hub` repository-management methods

 The `huggingface_hub` package offers high-level methods that wraps around HTTP requests.
-There are many valuable tasks you can accomplish with the it, including:
+There are many valuable tasks you can accomplish with it, including:

 - List and filter models and datasets.
 - Inspect model or dataset metadata.